bswaika/ziksuka_adaptive_testing/README.md

 `./adaptive_testing_API_pre_prod/` includes a minimalist barebones version of the core adaptive testing API implemented in **Django**.

-`./conf_paper_final.pdf` has the final version of the conference paper submitted at ICAIDM, 2018.
+`./conf_paper_final.pdf` has the final version of the conference paper titled *'Exploring the Applications of Neural Networks in Adaptive Learning Environments'* submitted at ICAIDM, 2018.

 ---